 In the Taxi though, I met another Nigerian (Chidi* – not his real name) and we wound up making the trip together.
 I told him that I wanted to get my passport stamped without parting with my money and I would most likely be delayed.
 In order not delay him too, I suggested that we parted ways but he was a gentleman☺

 To cut the long story short, we got into a fight with the border official on the Benin Republic side.
 I refused to pay and the lady got mad because she felt insulted by Chidi, who had paid N500 to a policeman outside thinking that was all it was going to take to get the passport stamped.
 She actually took off her belt and threatened to use it on him!

 He had to pay another N,1000 to get us out of that mess.
 After all that drama, our bike man wheezed past the Nigerian border side without stopping.
 I thanked Chidi, apologized for the fracas, we said our goodbyes and I got into a shared taxi from the border to Badagry for N200.

-He stopped me at the Brazillian Baracoon where I met a Museum curator.
-I paid N2,000 for a full tour of the Baracoon, Mobee slave trade relics, first story building in Nigeria, the Badagry Heritage Museum and a trip to the ‘point of no return’.
+He stopped me at the Brazillian Barracoon where I met a Museum curator.
+I paid N2,000 for a full tour of the Barracoon, Mobee slave trade relics, first story building in Nigeria, the Badagry Heritage Museum and a trip to the ‘point of no return’.

-At first, the trip to the point of no return was excluded because that alone cost about the same amount of money I paid but I was lucky to be there at the same time as a school excursion party, so I tagged along with them.
+At first, the trip to the point of no return was excluded.
+However, I was lucky to be there at the same time as a school excursion party, so I tagged along with them.